tomtom28/Portfolio/README.md

 This page chronicals all of the project I developed while at Rutgers Coding Bootcamp.

 Please check in periodically since I am constantly adding new projects.

+All of the clip art icons in the app can be found [here](http://www.flaticon.com/).